thomd/stylegan2-toonification/README.md

 ### Testing the Model

-In order to determine the best hyper-parameter and sufficient training time, use the models to generate new single images using a *latent vector* of a random normal distribution.
+In order to determine the best hyper-parameter and sufficient training time, use the model snapshots to generate new single images of cartoon faces using a *latent vector* of a random normal distribution.

 The hpyer parameter are part of the `results` folder name which allows to select the parametrized model snapshots.